wildberryprincess/WildernessQuest-Wasm/README.md

     Demo:

 ### Overview of the Educational App: Wilderness Quest
-    This program is an educational game for all ages, predomenately adults, who want to learn abot wilderness safety in a fun interactive way.
+    This program is an educational game for all ages, predominately adults, who want to learn about wilderness safety in a fun interactive way.
     Our game is written is c++, using QT and Box2D library.
-Player can select a scout to begin game and can navigate through 4 seasons to learn about various safety tips to surve the wild.
+Player can select a scout to begin game and can navigate through 4 seasons to learn about various safety tips to survive the wild.